 Are Chips Bad For You?

 If you’re tracking your macros or even just trying to follow a more healthy lifestyle, then finding balanced snacks that you actually enjoy eating can be a pain in the glutes!
-Luckily, healthy AND tasty chips do exist and, being the kind and generous sort of people that we are at Macro Snacks, we’re going to help you find them.
+Luckily, tasty AND healthy chips do exist and, being the kind and generous sort of people that we are at Macro Snacks, we’re going to help you discover them.

 What Constitutes a Healthy Chip?

-When looking for healthy, balanced snacks, try those that use less processed oils and are low in saturated fats.
+When looking for the best healthy, balanced snacks, try those that use less processed oils which are low in saturated fats.
 For example, sunflower oil or olive oil are great options!
 Sunflower oil contains a healthier balance of fats, with only half of the saturated fat of cottonseed oil.